 When to Get a Business Line of Credit

-Secured vs. Unsecured Business Lines of Credit
+Secured vs. Unsecured Business Line of Credit

 Most lenders offer two types of business lines of credit: secured and unsecured.
+Lenders approve a secured business line of credit for larger sums of money with additional concern on repayment fees.

 Where to Get a Business Line of Credit